-During the years ended December 31, 2016 and 2015, the Company had entered into zero-cost non-deliverable currency forward arrangements with Bancolombia between the US dollar and Colombian peso.
+The Company had entered into zero-cost non-deliverable currency forward arrangements with local Colombian banks between the US dollar and Colombian peso.
 Each arrangement was net settled based on the difference between the market exchange rate and the contracted settlement rate, where the Company received proceeds if the contracted settlement rate is above the market exchange rate to purchase Colombian peso.
-As at December 31, 2016, the details of any outstanding arrangements are as follows:
+As at December 31, 2018, the Company had outstanding arrangements to convert \$13,748,000 (2017 - \$5,340,000) into Colombian peso at the negotiated exchange rates over the next twelve months, resulting in a net asset carrying amount of \$282,793 (2017 - net liability of \$73,924).